9 Things you didn't know about St George

 1. St George wasn't English...

-He may have worn some sort of shining armour but George was probably a soldier, not a knight as we think of him in popular culture today.
-From the 11th century St George was depicted in sculpture as a knight or a warrior on horseback, but the truth is less fanciful.
-It is more likely that he was an officer in the Roman army.
+Whilst St George was depicted from the 11th century as a chilvaric knight or a warrior on horseback, it is more likely that he was an officer in the Roman army.

 5. The dragon was added later

 The story goes that St George rode into Silene (modern day Libya) to free the city from a dragon who had a taste for humans, but it’s a story which post-dates the real George by several centuries.

 Images of George and the dragon survive from the 9th century – 500 years after his death.
 Originally these may simply have been representations of the battle between Good and Evil.
 But the story was developed and popularised in the Middle Ages in a compendium of stories about saints’ lives, The Golden Legend.

 6. St George was a saint for 1000 years before the 'holiday'